DepressedGiraffe/LockAndKey/README.md

   7. `~vc lock`: Makes your channel private.
   8. `~vc unlock`: Makes your channel public.
   9. `~vc create_category`: Creates a category that voice channels will be created in.
+  10. `~suggest`: Allows you to suggest new features.
 </details>

 <details>